 Botox has been found effective for chronic migraine sufferers, but not for episodic migraines.
 Chronic migraines occur more than once per month, while episodic migraines occur a few times per year.

-Episodic migraines can be more difficult to treat, because you never know when one might strike, whereas chronic migraines are bit more predictable, usually occurring during a woman's menstrual cycle when estrogen levels are at their lowest.
+Episodic migraines can be more difficult to treat, because you never know when one might strike, whereas chronic migraines are bit more predictable.
+For example - occurring during a woman's menstrual cycle when estrogen levels are at their lowest.

 Butterbur root (Petasites hybridus) is often recommended to people with chronic migraine headaches since it is a preventive treatment.